How to Choose The Best Brands For Your Capsule Wardrobe

 Either reach out to them (if they are someone you can directly contact) or visit their social media channels and see if they promote any brands in particular.
 Gather the names and add them to your consideration list.

-On a quarterly or annual basis periodically refresh the list as some brands change their design direction and may not remain a good fit.
+On a quarterly or annual basis periodically refresh your list as some brands change their design direction and may not remain a good fit.
 Moreover, you may learn about new brands and want to give them a try.